e-school/.github/profile/README.md

 The utiliies can be rated and discussed in opensource community with pros & cons.

-# Why it is named as e-school
+# Why it is named as e-school?
 Primary goal of e-school is to help opensource users as a learning place before they adopt any framework or utility into their projects. e-school helps developers to take critical decisions in the deverloper experience.

 # What does e-school contains?